-In this post, we'll examine HRAs and HSAs, highlight the main differences, and help you evaluate each for your business.
+In this post, we'll examine HRAs and HSAs and highlight the main differences to help you evaluate each for your organization.

 HRAs vs. HSAs: what's the difference?

 The differences between HRAs and HSAs are by design.
 The HRA was created to allow employers to reimburse employees' health insurance and medical expenses as a stand-alone benefit.
 With an HRA, employers offer employees a monthly allowance of tax-free money.

 Employees then purchase health insurance and other medical expenses, and the employer reimburses them up to their allowance amount.
 It's meant to act as an employee benefit organizations can use to keep employees happy and healthy, while also limiting their own financial exposure.

 HSAs, on the other hand, were designed to help individuals save money for healthcare.
 Employers are permitted to contribute to employees' HSAs as a health benefit, but this benefit is less robust.
 Employees can also make contributions to their HSAs, and many use it as a savings vehicle for retirement rather than an immediate health benefit.